domoritz/tvcg-journal-typst/README.md

 A [Typst](https://typst.app) template for TVCG journals and the IEEE VIS Conference.
 We aim to closely mirror the [LaTeX template](https://github.com/ieeevgtc/tvcg-journal-latex).

+**While the template is work in progress, you are encouraged to use it.
+Please ensure that the results adhere to the [publications guidelines](https://tc.computer.org/vgtc/publications/conference/).**

 ## Usage

 You can use this template in the Typst web app by clicking "Start from template" on the dashboard and searching for tvcg-journal.